Resources for Educators

 Submit a Video for the 2020 Census Student Video Competition

 We’re partnering with the Allegheny Intermediate Unit, Pittsburgh Public Schools, Allegheny Partners for Out-of-School Time (APOST) and the Community College of Allegheny County (CCAC) to host an online video competition!
-Students, classrooms and afterschool programs are encouraged to submit a video for a chance to win prizes.
+Families with K-12 students are encouraged to submit a video for a chance to win prizes.

-Create a 3-minute video about why the 2020 Census is important with your classmates, afterschool program, or independently for a chance to be one of three local winners!
+Create a 3-minute video about why the 2020 Census is important with yourself or family members for a chance to be one of three local winners!

 How it Works: